 History from John Wesley to the present.
 Examination of great awakenings, theologians, critics, revivalists, spiritual writers, and social reformers of Evangelicalism, Fundamentalism, Pentecostalism, Charismatic and healing movements in America to discover patterns for church renewal.
-3 credit hours Spring 2015 A. Thomas
+3 credit hours

-CH-210 The Life and Writings of Martin Luther King, Jr.

-An historical, theological and socio-cultural analysis of the life and writings of Martin

-Course Listings
+CH-208 The Church and the Civil Rights Movement

-Luther King, Jr. with particular focus on the implications of King's work on the contemporary church and society.
+An historical, theological and socio-cultural analysis of some of the major people, places and events of the Civil Rights Movement, with particular focus on the implications of the movement on the contemporary church.
+3 credit hours

-2 credit hours Summer 2013 C. Hunt